admtrv/DzenGarden/README.md

 *Conclusion:* Roulette-wheel selection is the most efficient method.

-This table will allow a visual comparison of the effect of each parameter on the efficiency of the algorithm.
+This table will allow a visual comparison of the effect of each parameter on the efficiency of the algorithm:

 | Parameter             | Variations of Parameters               | Best Result    | Worst Result |
 |-----------------------|----------------------------------------|----------------|--------------|